-This report brings together evidence on behaviour change and the experiences of families living in inner-city London alongside insights from data and learnings from interventions on the ground.
-Developed in partnership with The Behavioural Insights Team, it features the views of experts from across health, education, food and business.
+This report brings together evidence on behaviour change and the experiences of families living in inner-city areas of London, alongside insights from data and learnings from interventions on the ground.
+Developed in partnership with The Behavioural Insights Team, it features the views of experts in health, education, food and business.

 Our event captured rich insights from speakers including journalist Rosie Boycott and chef Jamie Oliver on the barriers and opportunities when tackling child obesity.

-Shifting from willpower to environments and breaking the link with deprivationOur key findings
+Shifting from willpower to environments and breaking the link with low incomesOur key findings

 Prioritising your children's happiness